ArmandSarkezians/CSCD58-Packet-Sniffer/README.md

 ### Armand Sarkezians

 I worked primarily on the backend, but did some setup on the frontend to enable my teammates early on.
 I worked on the packet sniffing, arptables, and whois code, working with Ahmed to create sniffing capabilities using the socketIO library.
 I wrote all files in the folders `structures` and `helpers`, creating an object-oriented approach to organizing the different protocols we read from sniffing packets.
-On the frontend, I built the project initally and created several components for the landing page (header, title, dropdowns for each functionality, etc.).
+On the frontend, I built the project initially and created several components for the landing page (header, title, dropdowns for each functionality, etc.).
 I also came up with the name (super creative I know).

 ## Running the Sniffer